FAIRERdata/maDMP-Standard/examples/JSON/GCWG-RDA-maDMP JSON-schema/README.md

 3. Ensure that you have the correct ouput file names in the scripts.

 4. Run the 2 Python scripts `create_schema.py` and `create_uischema.py`.
-If successfully completed, 2 JSON files should appear
+If successfully completed, 2 JSON files should appear.
+Make sure you add them to the [GCWG-RDA-maDMP JSON-schema folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/GCWG-RDA-maDMP%20JSON-schema)

 ## Adding Schema Choices to maDMP Generation Form

- If you wish to add newly created schemas to the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/), you need to manually move the schemas to the [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) or the [tempSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas/tempSchemas).
+ If you wish to add newly created schemas to the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/), you need to manually copy the schemas to the [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) or the [tempSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas/tempSchemas), and modify the name so it includes the version information.
 You must also add information of the generated files to _schema_metadata.json_ in [PublishedSchemas folder](https://github.com/FAIRERdata/maDMP-Standard/tree/Master/examples/JSON/PublishedSchemas) in order for the [maDMP Generation Form](https://fairerdata.github.io/maDMP-Generation-Form/) to fetch it.

 ## Adding new keys to the JSON file